-2007 Origin Gold Banksia Award
+2007 Banksia International Award

 Ghost nets are fishing nets that have been lost accidentally, deliberately discarded, or simply abandoned at sea.
 They travel the oceans of the world with the currents and tides continually fishing as they progress through the waters.
 As they are unattended and roaming, they fish indiscriminately, not only catching threatened species but undersized and protected fish as well.

 In Northern Australia Indigenous Sea Rangers noted that many turtles were being captured in ghost nets that were washing up on the beaches.
 As much of this coastline is the breeding and foraging ground for 6 culturally and ecologically important species of marine turtle there was a real concern that so many were getting trapped and dying.